churtado/getting_and_cleaning_data_project/README.md

 2.- tidy_data.csv: the tidy data set is provided as a .csv file for viewing with a spreadsheet program or directly in R.

 #Codebook
-For more information on the data regarding the original dataset please refer to the file "features_info.txt" in the .zip file with the Samsung data.
+For more information on the data regarding the original dataset please refer to the file "Codebook.md" available in this repository.

 * SUBJECT_ID: unique identifier for the test subject
 * ACTIVITY: textual description of the activity the subject was carrying out when the data was recorded.